DM587/dm587.github.io/_assignments/asg-vecmat.md

-In your git repository you will find a new directory `asg-vecmat` with the following specifications files that you will need to edit: `vec.py` and `mat.py`.
+In your git repository you will find a new directory `asg-vecmat` with the following specification files that you will need to edit: `vec.py` and `mat.py`.
 In addition, you will find the file `banchmark.py` that will use your implementations to carry out the comparison with NumPy implementations.
 The files `vec-sparse.py` and `mat-sparse.py` are for an optional part of